 “For any individual company, determining the purpose of its purpose is fundamentally a business decision and must be anchored in strategy.
 Corporate purpose requires clarity about the trade-offs being made and should result in something that is internally coherent. “ Jonathan Knowles, B. Tom Hunsaker, Hannah Grove, and Alison James| HBR

-Defining your corporate purpose is an opportunity to demonstrate how your company adds value and can satisfy your customers’ requirements.
+Knowing the purpose of your purpose is an opportunity to demonstrate how your company adds value.
+Finding your purpose satisfies your customers’ requirements.

-- Purpose can be defined in three ways.
+- There are three definitions of purpose.
 Initial discussion should establish a common language around purpose and explore the various ways in which each of its three domains—competence, culture, and cause—is relevant to each of the constituencies represented.
 How might a culture-based purpose be articulated with the interests of communities in mind?
 Or a cause-based purpose with the interests of investors in mind?
 These discussions should take as expansive a view as possible of the range of options for defining corporate purpose, making authenticity the binding constraint.

 - Go beyond isolated thinking.
-For the purpose to be authentic, it should not be motivated only by self-interest and opportunism.
-During deliberations, each member of the working team should have discussions with other stakeholders—employees, suppliers, business partners, community leaders to ensure that the eventual purpose statement is authentic, relevant, and practical.
+Self-interest and opportunism do not motivate genuine purpose.
+During deliberations, each member of the working team should have discussions with other stakeholders—employees, suppliers, business partners, and community leaders to ensure that the eventual purpose statement is authentic, relevant, and practical.